hashkat/hashkat/docs/installation.md

     `cd hashkat`

 10. Once in this directory, you can see the list of all the files and directories that compose the #k@ project.

+11. You must do a build of #k@ on your computer by typing in the command:

+    `./run.sh -O --build`

+    You may need to install the 'CMake' package to your computer to build #k@.
+If so, step 12 outlines how to install this package.

+12. The simulation may not run due to the lack of the 'CMake' package.
+You can install it into your computer in the following manner:

+    * **CMake** - `sudo apt-get install cmake`

+    With this installed, you should be able to build #k@ in the manner outlined in step 11.

-11. In order to run simulations on hashkat, you must first edit the .bashrc file.
+13. In order to run simulations on hashkat, you must first edit the .bashrc file.
 You can enter this file by typing in the command:

     `nano ~/.bashrc`

-12. Once inside this file, assuming you have hashkat at the top of your home directory, you must type in:
+14. Once inside this file, assuming you have hashkat at the top of your home directory, you must type in:

     `export HASHKAT=~/hashkat`